Stuck? Diagrams help.

 Like emotional tow trucks, diagrams have been helping people for hundreds of years across industries, fields, and cultures when they feel this kind of stuck.

-Available in paperback on Lulu and on my Etsy shop.
+The best way to support my work is to buy directly from me.
+I offer paperback, as well as PDF and ePub in my shop.
+This is also available in paperback on Lulu and on my Etsy shop.
 If you buy the ePub on Amazon, use my affiliate link.

 Stuck?
 Diagrams Help.
 Cover